Mary Ann Pratt: Early life

 Mary Ann Frost was born in Groton, Vermont, and was the daughter of Aaron Frost, a farmer, and his wife Susanna Gray Bennett Frost.
 Their first children were born in Berwick, Maine, where Aaron's family lived.
 They later moved to North Yarmouth, Maine, where Susan's family lived and three more siblings were born.
 After the birth of Mary Ann and two more siblings in Groton, the family moved to Bethel, Maine (then a province of Massachusetts).
 There, Mary Ann's four last siblings were born.

 She married Nathan Stearns, her first husband, on April 1, 1832.
 She gave birth to her first child, Mary Ann Stearns, on April 6, 1833.
-Nathan Stearns died of typhoid fever on August 25 of the same year leaving Mary Ann, whom also had contracted the illness, a widow with a four-month-old daughter.
+Nathan Stearns died of typhoid fever on August 25 of the same year leaving Mary Ann, who also had contracted the illness, a widow with a four-month-old daughter.

 Conversion to mormonism

 Patty Bartlett Sessions, one of the relatives of Mary Ann's husband Nathan Stearns, and her husband were baptized by missionaries in Maine in 1834.
 Her uncle Orange C. Frost brought news of the missionaries to Mary Ann's mother although never joined the church to appease the criticisms from his immediate family.
 In the late summer of 1835 Brigham Young, and a number of other Mormon missionaries preached for a week in Bethel, Maine, where Mary Ann converted to the faith and was baptized by Mormon Apostle David W. Patten.
 Mary Ann's mother and grandmother Frost were also baptized by Patten at that time.
 The teaching of the church of the redemption of the dead was pivotal in the conversion of Mary Ann and her family.
 Mary Ann's father, grandfather and her sister Olive Grey Frost – who would later marry both Joseph Smith and, after Smith's death, Brigham Young – were baptized shortly afterwards by John Pack.
 In 1836, following preaching by apostles of the Church now in Kirtland, Ohio, convinced Sessions and her husband to move to Kirtland.
 Mary Ann followed Sessions and arrived in Kirtland in August 1836.